Pakistan women's national tennis team

 The Pakistan women's national tennis team represents Pakistan in international tennis competitions.
 It is administered by the Pakistan Tennis Federation (PTF).
 Members of the team compete in singles, doubles, mixed doubles and team events at competitions including continental and regional games (Asian and South Asian Games).
-It also has a team which competes at the Fed Cup.
+It also has a team which competes at the Billie Jean King Cup.